Sustainsys/Saml2/doc/ClaimsAuthenticationManager.md

 ## Single Logout
-If you are using Single Logout, you need to make sure that the claims containing the AuthServices logout information are present in the returned identity.
-The types of the claims are available in `AuthServicesClaimTypes.SessionIndex` and `AuthServicesClaimTypes.LogoutNameIdentifier`.
+If you are using Single Logout, you need to make sure that the claims containing the Saml2 logout information are present in the returned identity.
+The types of the claims are available in `Saml2ClaimTypes.SessionIndex` and `Saml2ClaimTypes.LogoutNameIdentifier`.